Subhashhari/Particle_simulator/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following individuals and resources for their support and inspiration during the development of this project:
+We would like to express our gratitude to the Prof. Vivek Yadav, Prof. Ajay Bakre and the TAs for resolving our doubts and errors during the development of the project.

 - **Libraries and Tools**
   - **JavaFX**: For providing a robust framework for building the user interface and rendering the simulation.
   - **C++**: For enabling high-performance physics calculations and backend support.
-  - **JNI (Java Native Interface)**: For seamless communication between the Java frontend and C++ backend.
+  - **JNI (Java Native Interface)**: For seamless communication between the Java and C++ code files.

 - **Open Source Community**
   - For the wealth of resources, documentation, and tutorials available, which helped us overcome technical challenges.